PenguinMod/PenguinMod-Docs/docs/extensions/camera.md

 Camera is an extension that allows the Stage view to move around, rotate, and zoom.

 :::warning
 As of now, the Camera extension does not work consistently with Interpolation enabled.
+This is a known bug and we are trying our best to fix it.
 It is recommended to disable interpolation if you plan on using this extension.
 :::